Spain to cut 2014 net debt issuance on higher tax revenue

-MADRID Higher than expected tax receipts and falling financing costs will allow Spain to sharply cut net debt issuance for 2014 from an estimated 65 billion euros (53 billion pounds), Economy Minister Luis de Guindos said on Wednesday.
+MADRID Higher than expected tax receipts and falling financing costs will allow Spain to sharply cut net debt issuance for 2014 from an estimated 65 billion euros ($90 billion), Economy Minister Luis de Guindos said on Wednesday.

 Spain is due to present an update of its three-year budget plans to the European Union next week, which will include debt and growth forecasts.